jyoukhana/NowPlaying/README.md

 ## About this project

 This project shows what you're currently listening to on Spotify when you log in with your account.
 NPM install all dependencies on web-auth folder and the now-playing folder.
 Run NPM start in both directories.
 This project was built using React and Spotify's web API.
+You should probably get your own client secret token

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).